pawarrachana06/Mongodb/README.md

 ## One to Many relation

 --> reference method (city citizen eg)

 --> Embedded document (question answer eg)

 ## Many to Many

 --> Reference and emebedded (eg. customer  order eg)

-- Reference when it is duplication and changing everytime.
+Note : Reference when it is duplication and changing everytime.